Josh Harris (running back)

-High school career
+Early life

 A 2009 graduate of Duncanville High School, Harris was a two-sport star in football and track.
 In 2007, Harris played on defense, recording 80 tackles.
 As a junior, he rushed for 900 yards and 6 touchdowns on 60 carries.
 During his junior year, he suffered a torn ACL in April 2008 and had surgery the following month.
 After extensive rehabilitation, he wouldn't return to play his senior season until October 24.
 He would accumulate 126 yards on 9 carries and one touchdown his first game back after injury.

 In track and field, Harris helped his high school return to the state playoffs for their first time since 2004.
 He ran a 10.93 at the District 8-5A track championship in 2007 as a sophomore.
 At the 2009 Dallas Samuel Invitational, he placed first in both the 100m and 200-meter dash with times of 10.22 seconds and 21.00 seconds, respectively.